YisusChrist/ososedki_dl/README.md

 <br>

 `ososedki_dl` is a Python app that allows you to download all the images from online albums.
 The program is designed to be simple and easy to use, with a command-line interface that allows you to download images from the website with a single command.
+Check the [Supported sites](#supported-sites) section to see the list of supported websites.

 <details>
 <summary>Table of Contents</summary>